elestio-examples/redis/README.md

 # Once deployed ...

-You can can open Redis Insight to manage your redis instance here:
+You can open Redis Insight to manage your redis instance here:

     https://[CI_CD_DOMAIN]/
     Login: root